wavevision/nette-webpack/README.md

 > **Note:** Entry chunks are resolved based on webpack `manifest.json`.
 You can also
 > set chunks manually and/or separately with `setScripts` and `setStyles` methods.

-Finally, render `assets` in your layout
+Finally, render `assets` in your layout.

 ```latte
 <!DOCTYPE html>